Investigating the Dominant Environmental Quenching Process in UVCANDELS/COSMOS Groups: Analysis

 \subsection{The quenched fraction}

 In the following we compute the probability of a galaxy being quenched, $f_Q$ and $\widehat{f_Q}$.
 When calculating how the probability of being quenched depends upon a given predictor (redshift, group-center distance, or stellar mass) we use a logistic regression model as it helps us avoid binning of the data.
-In using this model we assume that $f_Q$, the probability of being quenched, follows a sigmoid function, with the predictor as the input variable x.
+In using this model we assume that $f_Q$, the probability of being quenched, follows a logistic function, with the predictor as the input variable x.

 To compute the a and b parameters of this model we utilize Bayes' Theorem, implementing an MCMC algorithm with the \textsc{pymc3} python package \citep{salvatier_pymc3_2016}, using a normal distribution with a mean of 0 and standard deviation of 10 for the priors on a and b.
-With 5000 steps and the NUTS sampler we are able to find the maximum a posteriori for a and b, displayed in Table \ref{tab:logit}.
-These models are plotted in Figures \ref{fig:fQvsZ}, \ref{fig:Quenched}, and \ref{fig:fQvsMass} and show how the probability of being quenching changes with redshift, group center distance, and galaxy mass respectively.
+With 5000 steps and the NUTS sampler we are able to find the maximum a posteriori for a and b, listed for our two models below.
+Due to the multivariate nature of logistic regression we were able to fit two models, one that takes redshift and stellar mass to derive the mass dependence and redshift evolution of $f_Q$ (Figures~\ref{fig:fQvsZ}~and~\ref{fig:fQvsMass}) and a second model that takes redshift, stellar mass, group halo mass and normalized distance to the group center, normalized by the radius of the group.
+The Maximum a Posteriori for this first model are $a = -9.03^{+8.7}_{-8.7}$, $b_{z} = -2.2^{+1.8}_{-1.8}$, and $b_{log(M)} = 1.021^{+0.8}_{-0.8}$ for the group model and $a = -8.35^{+7.0}_{-6.9}$, $b_{z} = -0.35^{+1.1}_{-1.1}$, and $b_{log(M)} = 0.81^{+0.64}_{-0.64}$ for the field model, where $b_z$ is the slope for the redshift, and $b_{logM}$ is the slope for the stellar mass.
+The Maximum a Posteriori for the second model is $a = -0.38^{+9.9}_{-9.4}$, $b_{z} = 7.49^{+9.3}_{-9.4}$, $b_{logM} = 3.32^{+1.9}_{-1.8}$, $b_r = ^{+1.5}_{-1.5}$, and $b_{GM} = -3.85^{+2.7}_{-2.76}$, where $b_z$ is the slope for the redshift, $b_{r}$ is the slope for the normalized radius, $b_{logM}$ is the slope for the galaxy stellar mass, and $b_{GM}$ is the slope for the group halo mass.
+This second model is used to analyze the radial distribution of $f_Q$ in Figure~\ref{fig:Quenched}.
+For each model we marginalize over the variables not being plotted.

+To ensure our models best reflect the trends in the data we have chosen uninformative priors for a and b.
+To verify that our results were not sensitive to small changes in these priors we performed a sensitivity analysis considering a range of normal priors (mean from -5 to 5 and standard deviation from 1 to 10).
+This analysis shows that, unless a very small standard deviation for the priors is used, the resulting posterior does not change substantially.
+Therefore our results are not significantly dependent to changes to the chosen priors.

 In the side panels of Figure \ref{fig:Quenched} we define $\widehat{f_Q}$, to provide a general estimate of $f_Q$ averaged over the redshift bin, group centric radius, and stellar mass.
 We define $\widehat{f_Q}$ as the number of quenched galaxies ($n_q$) divided by the total number of galaxies ($n_T$) in that bin.
 To calculate the error on $\widehat{f_Q}$ we use Bayes' theorem.
 Assuming that the likelihood of observing $n_Q$ quenched galaxies out of a sample of $n_T$ is Binomial with probability $p = \widehat{f_Q}$ of a galaxy being quenched with $k = n_q$ successes and $n = n_T$ trials, then the natural choice for a prior is a Beta distribution with parameters $\alpha=\beta=1$.
 In each considered bin, we report the maximum a posteriori value of $\widehat{f_Q}$ and the 68\% confidence interval.